Azure-Samples/cognitive-services-speech-sdk/samples/cpp/linux/compressed-audio-input/README.md

 > Check the [compressed audio input article on the SDK documentation site](https://docs.microsoft.com/azure/cognitive-services/speech-service/how-to-use-codec-compressed-audio-input-streams)
 > for additional information.

-## Run the Sample within VS Code
+## Option 1: Run the Sample Easily in Visual Studio Code (Recommended)
+This is the easiest way to get started.
+The Azure AI Speech Toolkit extension automates setup, environment configuration, build, and run.

 - Install [Azure AI Speech Toolkit](https://marketplace.visualstudio.com/items?itemName=ms-azureaispeech.azure-ai-speech-toolkit) extension in VS Code.
-- Download this sample from sample gallery to local machine.
+- In extension's panel, click `View Samples` and download this sample from sample gallery.
+- From the Command Palette (`Ctrl+Shift+P` / `Cmd+Shift+P`), run:
-- Trigger `Azure AI Speech Toolkit: Configure Azure Speech Resources` command from command palette to select speech resource.
+  - `Azure AI Speech Toolkit: Configure Azure Speech Resources` to select a speech resource (one-time setup).
-- Trigger `Azure AI Speech Toolkit: Configure and Setup the Sample App` command from command palette to configure and setup the sample.
-This command only needs to be run once.
+  - `Azure AI Speech Toolkit: Configure and Setup the Sample App` to prepare the project (one-time setup).
-- Trigger `Azure AI Speech Toolkit: Build the Sample App` command from command palette to build the sample.
+  - `Azure AI Speech Toolkit: Build the Sample App` to compile the code.
-- Trigger `Azure AI Speech Toolkit: Run the Sample App` command from command palette to run the sample.
+  - `Azure AI Speech Toolkit: Run the Sample App` to run the sample.

+## Option 2: Manual Setup and Run (Advanced)
+Follow these steps if you prefer not to use VS Code.

-## Prerequisites
+### Prerequisites

 * A subscription key for the Speech service.
 See [Try the speech service for free](https://docs.microsoft.com/azure/cognitive-services/speech-service/get-started).
 * A PC with a [supported Linux distribution](https://docs.microsoft.com/azure/cognitive-services/speech-service/speech-sdk?tabs=linux).